-Impermanence profiles a town and its community—one that has existed nearly a thousand years but whose future remains precarious.
+Currently a work-in-progress by award-winning filmmaker Michele Meek, the feature-length documentary Impermanence profiles a town and its community—one that has existed nearly a thousand years but whose future remains precarious.
 It highlights the irony of using ephemeral art—which fades quickly due to natural elements—as a way to save the town from disappearing itself.

 The film evokes reflection about how much loss we routinely grapple with—of culture, of people, of art, of homes, even of whole villages.
 It epitomizes how quickly natural elements can take over—and how any preservation requires concerted community effort and resources.
-It speaks to how impermanence and change go hand-in-hand—in order to save their town from obsolescence, the residents must embrace the inevitability of change.
+It highlights how impermanence and change go hand-in-hand—in order to save their town from obsolescence, the residents must embrace the inevitability of change.

 For more information about the film or to get involved, contact Michele.
 Tax-deductible donations can be accepted via our fiscal sponsor, Center for Independent Documentary.